ahmedbentabet/alx-low_level_programming/README.md

 # ALX Low Level Programming

-- This repository consists of all the C programming projects done with ALX Software Engineering programme.
+- This repository consists of all the C programming projects done with ALX Software Engineering Program.